-In an installment loan, the number of payments are fixed, as opposed to revolving credit, in which the payments change with the balance (as with a credit card).
+In an installment loan, the number of payments is fixed, as opposed to revolving credit, in which the payments change with the balance (as with a credit card).
 An installment agreement defines the terms of the loans.
-The agreement must comply with the provisions of the Truth in Lending Act.

 Types and Examples of Business Installment Loans